DeepFrontEnd07/Trimegs_tour_-_travel/README.md

 Key Features:
 1. Visually appealing UI with modern frontend technologies.
 2. Detailed tour packages with images, descriptions, and pricing.
-3.Interactive design for an engaging user experience.
+3. Interactive design for an engaging user experience.

 --> Visit the Live Link: